 This means that greater the fiber intake a person follows, more is the weight loss they can achieve.
 For weight loss, sabja seeds’ content of dietary fibers promotes the feeling of satiety along with decreasing the absorption of fats and carbohydrates in the body.

 It also promotes proper functioning of the gut hormones while aiding healthy and consistent weight loss.
 Along with weight loss, sabja seeds fiber content are also found to improve metabolic and cardiovascular health.

 Research also suggests that sabja seeds contain around 80g of dietary fiber per 100g of seeds.
 The dietary fiber under discussion is found to be soluble which helps in controlling appetite, slowing of the digestion of food and regulation of bowel movement.

 3. Sabja Seeds helps in controlling appetite

-As already discussed, sabja seeds are rich in soluble dietary fibre and around 100g of sweet basil seeds provide 80g dietary fibre.
+As already discussed, sabja seeds are rich in soluble dietary fiber and around 100g of sweet basil seeds provide 80g dietary fiber.